 Education majors are encouraged to take the PPST during their sophomore year.
-Registration forms are provided by the Counseling Office and coordinated with the Office of Professional Laboratory Experiences at Middle Tennessee State University for testing on announced dates.
+Registration forms are provided by the Counseling Office.
+This test must be taken before acceptance to the teacher education program at the transfer institution.
+PPST study guides are available for purchase in the Tipps Bookstore.
 Contact the Counseling Office for details.